Think Like a Casino by Creating Larger Statistical Samples

 Money Lots Help Prevent Chasin’ Pips

-To prevent this nightmare situation described immediately above that can cost an account balance greatly if done frequently, it helps to have extra Money Lot Take Profit Levels that may never get taken out unless you finally decide the trend has switched and you close out manually.
-These lots are a 5%-15% portion of your Take Profits that are set far away and do not usually get hit often.
+To prevent this nightmare situation that can devastate account health if frequent, it helps to have extra Money Lot Take Profit Levels that seldom get hit unless you finally decide the trend has switched and you close out manually.
+These lots are a 5%-15% portion of your Take Profits set far away as shown below

 These Money Lots allow you to at least feel that you are participating in a Parabolic move even if those remaining lots are only 5% of what your total position once was.
 It is amazing what positive side effects this then can have on overall trading, and an overall mind-set.